euclio/sphinx-bootstrap-theme/README.rst

 source links all in the top Bootstrap navigation bar, along with the Sphinx search bar on the left side.

-The location of the page local TOC is by default placed in a 'subnav' like the one found on `Bootstrap`_ documentation site.
+The location of the page local TOC is by default placed in a 'subnav' located just below the page heading.
 If there are too many items to fit within the width of the subnav, then the subnav will have a scroll on hover region on either side of the subnav.
 If you would like to have your page local TOC placed elsewhere, you can set `page_toc_position` in your `html_theme_options` in your sphinx `config.py` as described in the configuration section below.

 The global (site-wide) table of contents is the "Site" navigation dropdown, which is a multi-level deep rendering of the ``toctree`` for the entire site.